david4096/on2vec/README.md

 ## Overview

 on2vec converts OWL ontologies into graph representations and learns node embeddings using various GNN architectures (GCN, GAT) and loss functions.
-The toolkit provides visualization capabilities including UMAP projections, force-directed layouts, and animated transitions between different representations.
+The toolkit uses a two-phase approach: first train a model, then generate embeddings for any ontology using the trained model.

 ## Features

+- **Two-Phase Workflow**: Separate training and embedding steps for efficiency
 - **Multiple GNN Models**: Support for GCN and GAT architectures
 - **Various Loss Functions**: Triplet, contrastive, cosine, and cross-entropy losses
-- **Rich Visualizations**: UMAP projections, force-directed layouts, animated transitions
-- **Batch Processing**: Process entire directories of OWL files
-- **Flexible Output**: Parquet files for embeddings, PNG for visualizations, GIF for animations
+- **Model Checkpointing**: Save and reuse trained models across different ontologies
+- **Rich Metadata**: Parquet files include comprehensive metadata about source ontologies
+- **Package Structure**: Importable Python modules with CLI scripts

 ## Installation